mpark/wg21/README.md

 ```

 `make check` verifies that the rendered HTML and LaTeX have not changed.
-If a change is expected, run `make gold`, review the diff, and check in
+If a change is expected, run `make expected`, review the diff, and check in
-the updated files under [tests/gold](tests/gold).
+the updated files under [tests/expected](tests/expected).

 ## Resources